tmanundercover/agile-ceremonies/.readme/MultiAgentSystem/Josh-AI-Graphic-Designer/sticker-builder/README.md

 Additional Note:
 I’m James, an African American freelance developer helping Black-owned businesses thrive online.
 From mobile-ready websites to full apps with Flutter, I’ve got you.
 Hire me on Fiverr (https://www.fiverr.com/jamessinglet735), view my work on GitHub (https://github.com/tmanundercover), or connect on LinkedIn (https://www.linkedin.com/in/the-handsomest-nerd/).
 Let's build something powerful together.

+Create a landing page with the following content:
+Main Message: Future-ready websites with built-in AI — crafted by a developer who understands the tech
+Keywords: AI-Powered, Web Development, NLP, Prompt Engineering, Smart Websites Calls to Action: Build With AI, View Capabilities Style Guide:
+- Primary Color: #9333EA
+- Secondary Color: #4A5568
+- Font Family: Appropriate but not Inter, comic sans, times new roman
+- Spacing: 16px
+- Border Radius: 8px

+Please generate an SVG that includes:
+1. A hero section with the main message
+2. Visual elements highlighting the keywords
+3. prominent call-to-action buttons
+4. Responsive layout that works well at different sizes

+Additional Note:
+I’m James — a web developer and AI model evaluation specialist.
+I build smart, responsive websites and apps that integrate AI features like chatbots, natural language interfaces, and automation tools.
+My experience includes prompt engineering, interaction testing, model QA, and dataset development.
+Let’s build a smarter web experience.
+Hire me on Fiverr (https://www.fiverr.com/jamessinglet735), explore my work on GitHub (https://github.com/tmanundercover), or connect on LinkedIn (https://www.linkedin.com/in/the-handsomest-nerd/).

 # Prompt
 Build a one component React app that is a sticker builder.
 Take in a set of images with filenames that hint at what should be taken from the image.